skbkontur/TypeScript.ContractGenerator/README.md

 This option is **disabled** by default.
 When **enabled**, global `Nullable<T>` is used instead of union `null | T`

+## Attributes

+There are several attributes that can be applied to properties

+* `ContractGeneratorIgnore` attribute makes generator skip current property.
+* `ContractGeneratorInferValue` signals to generator that value in property is constant.
+This attribute can be used only in classes that have default parameterless constructor.

 ## Known bugs

 See [this issue](https://github.com/skbkontur/TypeScript.ContractGenerator/issues/1)